kapetan-io/querator/doc/adr/0002-design-goals.md

 ##### Goals
 * Well known wire protocol HTTP/Protobuf/JSON
-* Separation of item consumer and producers from underlying storage.
+* Separation of item consumer and producers from underlying storage (also known as "Disaggregation").
 This allows storage to scale independently of the number of clients and the size and frequency of the items queued.
 * Complexity is handled by the server, with very simple client implementations.
 * Build a service which encourages good distributed design, and can be used to solve many different distributed scale problems.
+* Easy integration with third party applications.
+Because of the simple API design, integrating with Querator should be simple and easy.
+Unlike Kafka, where the protocol is complex and very few implementations with a heavy reliance upon third party vendors to integrations.
+Querator should be easy to integrate with which should encourage its adoption.

 ## Consequences